 It took us almost one and a half hours and a few pickups on the way before we finally reached our Gold Coast hot air balloon location, in Hinterland.

 There were two balloons that were taking off simultaneously with each one having about 18 guests and a pilot.

 Our pilot, with his playful Italian accent, assured of a memorable flight.
 “You may just be feeling a little cold now, but once you’ll be up there you will be thanking for it.
 All the mist that’s adding to the cold will add to the views up there”.

 And alas, he was true.
-As we took off and rose about 2000ft above the group, the sweeping views of the majestic Gold Coast Hinterland with regular intervals of temporary mist made it up to us.
+As we took off and rose about 2000ft above the group, the sweeping views of the majestic Gold Coast Hinterland, with regular intervals of temporary mist, made it up to us.

-It was a kind of experience that’s hard to convey in words: from the gradual take-off to the panoramic views of tranquillity, every bit of it was precious.
+It was a kind of experience that was hard to convey in words: from the gradual take-off to the panoramic views of tranquillity, every bit of it was precious.

 As we stopped, an off-roading trailer approached us to take us back to our parked van.

-It was a lot of work indeed pushing the air out and folding the nylon in, but in less than 10 minutes we were packed and taken for the breakfast at a nearby winery, where a glass of champagne and some hot buffet lunch was waiting for us.
+It was a lot of work indeed pushing the air out and folding the nylon in, but in less than 10 minutes we were packed and taken for breakfast at a nearby winery.
+At the winery, a glass of champagne and a hot buffet lunch was waiting for us.

 By the time we reached the winery, the sun had come much above the horizon.
 It was indeed a perfect end to a perfect morning in the air!